Jessica Tan

-Education
+Early life

-Tan attended Convent of Our Lady of Good Counsel, St. Joseph's Convent and Catholic Junior College before graduating from the National University of Singapore with a Bachelor of Social Science degree with honours in economics and a Bachelor of Arts degree in sociology.
+Tan attended Convent of Our Lady of Good Counsel, St. Joseph's Convent and Catholic Junior College before graduating from the National University of Singapore in 1989 with a Bachelor of Social Sciences degree with honours in economics and sociology.

+Career

+Tan joined IBM Singapore in 1989.
+In 2002, she was appointed the Director of Networking Services Asia Pacific at IBM Global Services.
+In July 2008, Tan became the Managing Director of Microsoft Singapore.
+Since June 2023, she has been an External Director at Mitsui & Co.

 Political career

 Tan made her political debut in the 2006 general election when she joined a five-member People's Action Party team contesting in East Coast GRC.
 After the PAP team won with 63.86% of the vote against the Workers' Party, Tan became a Member of Parliament representing the Changi-Simei ward of East Coast GRC.

-Since then, Tan has retained her parliamentary seat in the subsequent general elections in 2011, 2015 and 2020 after the PAP team in East Coast GRC won with 54.83%, 60.73% and 53.41% of the vote in these three general elections against the Workers' Party.
+Since then, Tan has retained her parliamentary seat in the subsequent general elections in 2011, 2015, 2020 and 2025 after the PAP team in East Coast GRC won with 54.83%, 60.73%, 53.41% and 58.73% of the vote in these four general elections against the Workers' Party.

 On 31 August 2020, Tan and Christopher de Souza were elected as Deputy Speakers of Parliament.

+On 17 July 2023, Tan became Acting Speaker of Parliament after Tan Chuan-Jin resigned as Speaker following revelations of an extramarital affair.
+She held the office for two weeks until Seah Kian Peng was elected as Speaker on 2 August.

+Tan is the chairperson of East Coast Town Council.

+On 22 September 2025, Tan left the role of Deputy Speaker after Xie Yao Quan and de Souza were nominated to it for the 15th Parliament.